dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 As always, first we'll talk about the imports. `Injectable` is necessary for any injectable service and is provided by the boilerplate.
 We'll want to use `Router` to redirect the authenticated user back to the route they logged in from.
 We also need `tokenNotExpired` from `angular2-jwt` to get a user's authentication state.

-In order to avoid TypeScript name not found warnings, we'll declare `Auth0Lock`'s type annotation as `any`.
+In order to avoid TypeScript name not found warnings, we'll declare type annotations for `Auth0Lock`, `localStorage`, and `window`.

 Then we'll create a new lock instance: